 - Sale/transfer of all or part of the business: You can transfer the business only by the sale of business assets.

-Sole proprietorship is the basic no frill type of entity suitable for businesses with no or negligible risk.
+Sole proprietorship is the basic no-frill type of entity suitable for businesses with no or little negligible risk.
 This type of business entity essentially meets the statutory requirement to register all profiteering activities carried out on a continuous basis.
 Freedom from compliance formalities and undivided authority is a merit but also the limiting factor for potential growth and development.
 Due to the unlimited liabilities, we do not recommend sole proprietorship to business professionals.
-Instead, we recommend that they incorporate a private limited Singapore company.
+Instead, we recommend that they set up a Singapore private limited company.